agentm/project-m36/README.markdown

 * learn about the relational algebra via TutorialD
 * store and manipulate databases
 * use Project:M36 as a native Haskell database backend

-## Download

-Project:M36 can be downloaded and run via docker, which supports Windows 10, macOS, and Linux.

-Run `docker run projectm36/project-m36 tutd` to start the TutorialD command line interface.

 ## Community